TechSquareInc/intern-playbook/docs/source/core-tools/generating-ssh-keys.md

 ## Add SSH Key to Agent

-To use your SSH key withouth entering the passphrase every time:
+To use your SSH key without entering the passphrase every time:
 1. Start the SSH agent in the background:
 ```
 eval "$(ssh-agent -s)"